nyl-auster/rust-memo/README.md

 };
 ```

-> ⚠️ Please note that last expression of a *block* **do not end with a ";"** so that it can return a value.
+> ⚠️ Please note again that last expression of a *block* **do not end with a ";"** so that it can return a value.

 > 🚨Expressions do not include ending semicolons.
 If you add a semicolon to the end of an expression, you turn it into a **statement**, which will then not return a value.
-Keep this in mind as you explore function return values and expressions next.